LabKey/gradlePlugin/README.md

 (Earliest compatible LabKey version: 19.1)

 * Modify incubating git tasks to account for git modules not in optionalModules and testAutomation repo
+* Don't use yarn if there is a package-lock.json file.

 ### version 1.6.2
 *Release*: 25 Jun 2019